javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

 There are events on to keep track of selection:

-- `elem.onselectstart` -- when a selection *starts* on speficially elemen `elem` (or inside it).
+- `elem.onselectstart` -- when a selection *starts* specifically on element `elem` (or inside it).
 For instance, when the user presses the mouse button on it and starts to move the pointer.
     - Preventing the default action cancels the selection start.
 So starting a selection from this element becomes impossible, but the element is still selectable.
 The visitor just needs to start the selection from elsewhere.
 - `document.onselectionchange` -- whenever a selection changes or starts.
     - Please note: this handler can be set only on `document`, it tracks all selections in it.